AdaCore/gnatstudio/docs/users_guide/main_window.rst

   :kbd:`Enter` or by clicking on the right arrow and choosing a previous directory in the pop down list displayed.

 * A directory tree.
-Open or close directories by clicking on the `+` and `-` icons on the left of the directories or navigate using the keyboard
-  keys: :kbd:`up` and :kbd:`down` to select the previous or next directory, :kbd:`+` and :kbd:`-` to expand and collapse the current directory, and :kbd:`backspace` to select the parent directory.
+Open or close directories by clicking on the :guilabel:`+` and :guilabel:`-` icons on the left of the directories or navigate using the keyboard keys: :kbd:`up` and :kbd:`down` to select the previous or next directory, :kbd:`+` and :kbd:`-` to expand and collapse the current directory, and :kbd:`backspace` to select the parent directory.

 * A filter area.
-Depending on the context, one or several filters are available to select only a subset of files to display.
+Depending on the context, one of several filters are available to select only a subset of files to display.
 The filter :guilabel:`All files` is always available and displays all files in the selected directory.